 “Blarney,” of course, derives from the famous Blarney stone in a Castle in Cork county, Ireland.
 Pursuers find the stone notoriously dangerous to reach.
 In his Topographical Dictionary of Ireland, dated 1837, Samuel Lewish writes, “if any one kisses it, he will ever after have a cajoling tongue and the art of flattery or of telling lies with unblushing effrontery.”

 “Bunkum” comes from Buncombe, North Carolina.
 Buncombe Representative Felix Walker made a dull speech in Congress towards the end of an interminable debate on Missouri statehood.
 When his colleagues clamored for him to sit down, he persisted and declared that he needed to make a “speech for Buncombe.”

 “Hooey” showed up in American slang in 1912, according to Merriam Webster.
-It may derive from the Russian slang “хуй,” “khooee” which means “dick,” but by extention may express incredulity; the pronunciation is almost identical to the English “hooey,” but with a stronger, more fricative initial “h.”
+It may derive from the Russian slang “хуй,” “khooee,” which means “dick,” but by extension may express incredulity; the pronunciation is almost identical to the English “hooey,” but with a stronger, more fricative initial “h.”

 “Taradiddle” derives from “diddle,” which has had the meaning of “swindle, cheat; do in” since the early 1800s.
 “Diddle” can also mean “waste time” or “screw around” in either sense, and the noun shares the meaning of the Russian “khooee” discussed above.